henie1/henie1.github.io/index.md

 ## News
 - **[Jul.
-2023]** Our new paper talks about banking lending rate and carbon emission R&R at *Journal of Economic Behavior and Organization*.
+2023]** Our paper talks about banking lending rate and carbon emission R&R at *Journal of Economic Behavior and Organization*.
 - **[May.
 2023]** My paper about Gov spending appears at *Macroeconomic Dynamics*.[<a href="https://doi.org/10.1017/S1365100523000251" target="_blank" class="btn btn-sm z-depth-0" role="button">Link</a>]
 - **[Mar.
 2023]** My paper about tax policy R&R at *Scandinavian Journal of Economics*.
 - **[Jan.
 2023]** Our paper about Cryptocurrencies appears at *International Review of Economics & Finance*.